 The Gaelic name for Fort William is ‘An Gearasdan’ – meaning The Garrison and was named after the Dutch King William of Orange around 1690.
 The Old Fort, whose remnants you can visit today, was a replacement for Old Inverlochy Castle which was built to guard the entrance to the River Lochy.

-There are a variety of shops and restaurants in the Town Centre for all tastes and requirements as well as the fascinating Lochaber Geopark Visitor Centre and the West Highland Museum where you can find out all about the Commandos training in Achnacarry Estate before heading off to battle in WW2 or learn about the old Model T-Ford that was driven up and down Ben Nevis in 1911!
+There are a variety of shops and restaurants in the Town Center for all tastes and requirements as well as the fascinating Lochaber Geopark Visitor Center and the West Highland Museum where you can find out all about the Commandos training in Achnacarry Estate before heading off to battle in WW2 or learn about the old Model T-Ford that was driven up and down Ben Nevis in 1911!

 Tourist Information – at the east end of the High Street.
 Pick up various walking maps here.